vorrawut/KafkaStarter/class/modules/lesson_1/concept.md

 - **Global Content Delivery**: Optimized based on viewing patterns
 - **Operational Excellence**: Predictive scaling and maintenance
 - **Business Intelligence**: Content investment decisions

-## 🚀 What's Next?

-Now that you understand **why** event-driven architecture and Kafka matter, let's get hands-on!

-**Next**: [Lesson 2 - Environment Setup](../lesson_2/concept.md) where you'll set up your complete Kafka development environment and see events in action.

----

-*"The best way to understand events is to start producing and consuming them.
-Let's build something real!"*